apache/yetus/asf-site-src/source/documentation/in-progress/precommit/usage-intro.html.md

 # Project-specific Capabilities

 Due to the extensible nature of the system, `test-patch` allows for projects to define project-specific rules which we call personalities.
 (How to build those rules is covered elsewhere.)
-There are two ways to specify which personality to use:
+Simply create a `.yetus/personality.sh` in the root of the source tree and `test-patch` will automatically load it.
+Or, if you'd like to override it, use the `--personality` option:

 ## Direct Method